 Should You See a Panto Show?

 The Theatre Royal is located on Saw Close in Bath.
+Map here.
 It’s a short walk from the Bath Abbey and Roman Baths.
 For more information on tickets and upcoming productions, please visit the Theatre Royal Bath website.

-Please note this post has not been sponsored, endorsed, or reviewed in any part by the Theatre Royal Bath, the UK Production of Aladdin (including any crew and cast), or BBC Radio.
+This post is not sponsored, endorsed, or reviewed in any part by the Theatre Royal Bath, the UK Production of Aladdin (including any crew and cast), or BBC Radio.
 I paid for my own ticket (to this show.
 All opinions in this post and that I stated in the radio interview are my own.

 Have you been to a Panto show before?